 When people click the share button, they are saying to their network, “This is valuable, so you should look at it.”

-The share is the important metric to track here.
+That’s why social shares are such an important metric to track.
 Each share is an opportunity for content to leave your audience and reach a new network of people.

 Social sites also provide analytics for your posts.
 That data can be used as an extension of your analytics platform and can provide extra insights.